LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 The Facebook link icon, which is in the footer has no useful accessible name, which fails 2.4.4 Link Purpose (In context) (Link does not have programmatically determinable purpose, it contains an icon, but the icon's alt text is ".").
 I intentionally put the full stop in the alt text's value, as having a link with no AccName would trigger an error with semi-automated tools, but having any old value in there, sadly sails through

+##### How to find

+ordinarily, Axe or whatever would flag an issue with a link having no AccName, however, as there is a single character in the alt's value (full stop), this actually fools Axe into ignoring the issue.
+I'd likely pick this up on a screen reader, unless I was looking at the HTML for something else close by and spotted it.

 ##### Solution

 Nice easy one here, simply replace the full stop (or period) with the text "Facebook" and now it will make sense to users that cannot see the icon

 #### Facebook and Twitter icons have a small click area

-Facebook icon & X/Twitter icon: 2.5.8 Target Size (Minimum) (Target size is 22px, there is no target offset between these sibling elements, the TikTok icon is also 22px, but has a left margin of 2px, which passes)
+Facebook icon & X/Twitter icon: 2.5.8 Target Size (Minimum) (Target size is 22px, there is no target offset between these sibling elements, the TikTok icon is also 22px, but has a left margin of 2px, which passes) .

+##### How to find

+There are several ways to find this one.
+One way I often use is to look at things I "think" are small, I will then Inspect the element and look at the box sizing model, in the CSS pane.
+Once I have established the size of the element, I'll check for any margins or gaps, etc.

+Another way is to use [Adrian Roselli's 24x24 pixel cursor bookmarklet](https://adrianroselli.com/2022/05/24x24-pixel-cursor-bookmarklet.html), which is super nifty.
+I do use it myself, but sometimes I forget and do it the manual way.
+I highly recommend reading Adrian's article, which also tells you how to install it, if you are unfamiliar with bookmarklets.

 ##### Solution